 A horse’s digestive system is made to process large quantities of grass, which is high in fiber and water.
 The basic diet for most horses should be grass and good quality hay, free of dust and mold.
 In most cases, plenty of fresh, clean, unfrozen water should be available at all times, even if the horse only drinks once or twice a day.

-Most horses, even fairly active ones, don’t need the extra calories found in grains, which are high in carbohydrates.
+- A word on grains: Most horses, even fairly active ones, don’t need the extra calories found in grains, which are high in carbohydrates.
 Foals fed “high energy” diets can develop bone and joint problems.
 Some adult horses develop certain muscle disorders related to excess carbohydrates.
 It is also incorrect to feed a horse extra grain in the winter to keep him warm.
 Hay, in fact, produces more heat when digested.

 Vaccinations and Deworming

 All horses need vaccinations and most need regular deworming.
 The specifics should be discussed with an equine veterinarian.
 Every horse should be protected against tetanus.
 Other vaccines are routinely given for Eastern and Western equine encephalomyelitis, equine influenza, rhinopneumonitis (equine herpes) and rabies.
 Vaccines for West Nile Virus are also available.
 Ask your veterinarian if other vaccines are appropriate for your horse.

 Worms can cause weight loss, poor coat, and colic, which can be deadly.
 It is best to have your veterinarian test and deworm your horse, or advise you on what to use and when.
 More important than treating worms is minimizing the horse’s exposure to parasites.
 Proper management entails not putting too many horses on too little land, rotating pastures if possible, and removing feces regularly.

 Housing, Rest and Exercise